Elongation and percolation of defect motifs in anisotropic packing problems: Results Discussion

-Now we turn to the growth and structure of the clusters.
-In each of scenarios considered, we create a zero anisotropy packing---which is of course crystalline---and compute its neighbor graph.
-We then study the site percolation problem on this graph, where we randomly select $p$ fraction of sites iteratively and investigate their structure for every trial.
+We may now examine the growth and structure of the clusters in the percolation model.
 The fraction of trials where the selected sites connect into a spanning structure is counted and showed as gray lines in left column of Fig. \ref{fig:DefectStructure}.
-The fraction becomes nonzero at around $p_{c}=0.5$ on flat surface and $p_{c}=0.55$ on spherical or toroidal surface, which is in good agreement with previous literature\citep{he2002two,han2015shape,mascioli2017defect}.
-We also compute the fraction of sites in the largest connected component, displayed as gray lines in the middle column of Fig. \ref{fig:DefectStructure}.
+The fraction becomes nonzero at around $p_{c}=0.5$ on flat surfaces and $p_{c}=0.55$ on spherical or toroidal surfaces, which is in good agreement with previous literature\citep{he2002two,han2015shape,mascioli2017defect}.We also compute the fraction of sites in the largest connected component, displayed as gray lines in the middle column of Fig. \ref{fig:DefectStructure}.
 In addition the structures of unselected sites are also computed and the corresponding results are displayed as black lines, which has the mirror symmetry compared with those of the selected sites as expected.
 The largest cluster radius $R$ and fractal dimension of the selected sites are shown as a function of $p$ in right column of Fig. \ref{fig:DefectStructure}.
-The radius saturates at the percolation transition mentioned above where the fractal dimension is consistent with the universal value of 1.896, marked by the dash lines.
+The radius saturates at the percolation transition $p_{c}$ mentioned above where the value of fractal dimension is consistent with the universal value of 1.896, marked by the dash lines.